skylight-hq/skylight.digital/_projects/agile_delivery_services_marketplace.md

     </li>

     <li>
-      Lauded by industry, Congress, and the White House's Office of Management and Budget as a model for agencies to follow
+      Lauded by industry, Congress, and the White House’s Office of Management and Budget as a model for agencies to follow
     </li>